• Skip to primary navigation

 Instructions

 • Marinate the flank steak.
-Place you steak, olive oil, tamari (soy) sauce, garlic and pepper in a container and marinate for at least one hour or best overnight (Do not add salt to marinade but instead hold off and add this during the grilling of the steak as adding it while it is marinating will dry out the meat)
+Place the steak, olive oil, tamari (soy) sauce, garlic and pepper in a container and marinate for at least one hour or best overnight (Do not add salt to marinade but instead hold off and add this during the grilling of the steak.
+(Adding salt while it is marinating may dry out the meat)

 • Take your steak out of the refrigerator to come to room temperature, about a half hour before you are ready to grill your steak.